muehmar/gradle-openapi-schema/doc/010_configuration.md

 ### Class Mappings

-The plugin allows one to map specific classes to custom types.
-The following example would use the custom List implementation `com.package.CustomList` for lists instead of `java.util.List`.
-The config-property `toClass` should be the fully qualified classname to properly generate import-statements.
+The plugin allows one to map specific standard java classes, used in the DTO to custom types.
+The mapping is not applied to generated DTO classes itself, this only includes the java class used for properties in the DTO.
+The following example would use the custom List implementation `com.package.CustomList` for lists instead of
+`java.util.List`.
+The config-property
+`toClass` should be the fully qualified classname to properly generate import-statements.
 The `conversion.fromCustomType` and `conversion.toCustomType` are used in the DTO to convert from and to the custom type, see [Conversion for Mappings](#conversions-for-mappings).